astrophys/elements-of-stat-learn/notes/ch3.md

        Despite eqn \ref{eq:3.40}, eqn \ref{eq:3.39} is still a solution to eqn \ref{eq:3.40}.
        If ${\bf \Sigma}_{i}$ varies among observations, then you are screwed and ${\bf B}$ becomes more complex.
+    #) N : The big takeaway is that this is what you'd expect.
+        #.
+Ali : Not surpising, but pleasing when it works out to what you'd make
+                 an assumption on
+        #.
+Ali : The epsilon's are for EACH output.
+    #) N : Back to House case (outputs = price, time on market) it makes sense
+        #.
+Ali : But I'd expect an interaction term, I don't see that here.
+        #.
+N : Of course that would be harder
+        #.
+A : Actually this is eqn \ref{eq:3.40},  this is why he uses the
+               $\text{Cov}(\epsilon)$
+            * But this is only the ERRORS, but maybe that is all you know in an underdermined system
+            * We're not sure if that is on the
+            * Maybe he's taking an observational perspective
+        #.
+N : Is it that the errors are correlated
+        #.
+N : What is ${\bf \Sigma}_{i}$?
+            * A : Per sample?
+But how do you have a covariance matrix with 1 sample, maybe it is 1 row in ${\bf \Sigma}$?
+That'd make more sense.

     #) Q / A
         #.
 Q : Below eqn \ref{eq:3.26}, he uses bold for the measurements ${\bf x}_{1}$.